keyvan-m-sadeghi/OpenMatrix/rfcs/template.md

-- Feature Title: (fill me in with a descriptive sentence, no longer than 60 characters, e.g. My awesome feature)
+# (fill me in with a descriptive title, no longer than 60 characters, e.g. My awesome feature)

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Master Issue: (fill me in by referencing the corresponding master issue)
 - RFC PR: (leave this empty)
-- Related Issues: (fill me by referencing any corresponding issues, separate by commas, leve this empty if there are none)

-# Summary
+## Summary
 [summary]: #summary

 One paragraph explanation of the feature.

-# Motivation
+## Motivation
 [motivation]: #motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-# Guide-level explanation
+## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Explain the proposal as if it was already included and you were teaching it to someone else.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.
-- Explaining how userss should *think* about the feature, and how it should impact the way they use OpenMatrix.
+- Explaining how users should *think* about the feature, and how it should impact the way they use OpenMatrix.
 It should explain the impact as concretely as possible.

-# Reference-level explanation
+## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: